Frequently Asked Questions:

 Frost Valley serves families with different abilities to pay.
 Tuition A and B more accurately account for true costs, including wear and tear and depreciation.
 This program is voluntary, and in no way influences the experience children receive.
 100% of the additional fees from A & B rates fund facility replacements and improvements.
 Tuition C is our historically subsidized rate, and does not reflect the true cost of operating.
 There’s no difference in the camp experience for your child!
 Our goal is to make Frost Valley YMCA Summer Camp affordable to everyone through camperships.
 Please email firstname.lastname@example.org for more information.
 To see all of our rates, please download our Registration Form

 Making new friends is an essential part of the camp experience and cabin assignments are the key to creating a positive camp environment.
-Frost Valley’s program is age specific and progressive in nature.
+Frost Valley’s program is age-specific and progressive in nature.
 Campers are placed in groups of eight with two staff members assigned to each cabin group.
 Lodging varies from group to group.
 Some campers live in independent cabins clustered together to make up a Village.
 Others stay in larger lodges where multiple groups live together.
 Each camper has his/her own bunk and storage area.
+Campers are placed in villages based on their age and gender identity.
 Villages consist of cabin groups of children the same age.
 Therefore, grouping campers by age is required.
-Frost Valley YMCA will make every effort to honor special requests for cabin mates but due to the amount of campers registered per session we do not guarantee any placements.
+Frost Valley YMCA will make every effort to honor special requests for cabin mates but due to the number of campers registered per session we do not guarantee any placements.
 Frost Valley YMCA places campers in cabin groups based on the following criteria: 1) One mutual request made by 2 campers who are the same age.
 2) Age (all campers in a cabin will be less than 12 months apart) Camper’s grade is not considered in cabin assignments.
 Requests by campers who are more than 12 months apart to be together may be honored, but the older child will be placed with the younger camper’s age group.

 We will do our best to honor one mutual request.
 However, there are many other factors involved in cabin placement (see above).